coapp/coapp.org/src/dynamic/developers/source-code.html.md

 ![Checking out the source code with git](/images/tutorials/source-code-1.png)

-You now have the code, and are ready to hack!
+You now have the code, and are [ready to build some code!][developer:buildtoolkit]